 The respiratory system consists of a series of organs; the nasal cavity, pharynx, larynx, trachea, bronchi, bronchioles and lungs (alveoli).
 The nasal cavity and pharynx are together called the upper respiratory system, while the remainder of the organs comprise the lower respiratory system.

+Nervous system controls how we interact with and respond to our environment, by controlling the function of the organs in our other body systems.
 The nervous system organs are the brain, spinal cord and sensory organs.
-These are connected by neurons, which act to transmit information signals around the body.
+These are connected by neurons, which act to transmit neural signals around the body.

 Central nervous system

 The central nervous system definition is that it receives information from the body’s environment and generates instructions, thereby controlling all the activities of the human body.
 This two-way information flow into, and out of, the CNS is conveyed by the peripheral nervous system.